 Soviet Union Early-Warning Satellite System

-A possible nuclear holocaust and World War III almost happened in 1983 when Soviet early-warning system signaled 5 incoming US ballistic missiles.
+A possible nuclear holocaust and World War III almost happened in 1983 when the Soviet early-warning system signaled 5 incoming US ballistic missiles.
 “An alarm at the command and control post went off with red lights blinking on the terminal.
 It was a nasty shock,” Lt.
 Col. Stanislav Petrov told Moscow News in 2004.
 “Everyone jumped from their seats, looking at me.
 What could I do?
 There was an operations procedure that I had written myself.
 We did what we had to do.
 We checked the operation of all systems — on 30 levels, one after another.
 Reports kept coming in: All is correct.”
 He was the duty officer at that moment and, luckily, he trusted his gut and reasoned that the alarm was, in fact, false.
-Later on it was confirmed that the wrong missile-detection and alarm was caused by a bug in the Soviet software which detected sunlight on high-attitude clouds as missiles.
+Later on, it was confirmed that the wrong nuclear missile detection and alarm was caused by a bug in the Soviet software that detected sunlight on high-altitude clouds as missiles.

 Black Monday is related to October 19, 1987, when stock markets all around the globe experienced a massive breakdown.
 Because of this financial crash, Dow Jones Industrial Average lost 22.6% of its total value, while the S&P 500 stock market index dropped 20%.
-There are various causes for this dramatic decline, among which is the use of computer technology and program trading.
-The rapid transmission of stocks and mass exodus started by investors overwhelmed the computer programs.
-That made the market system crash, leaving people practically unable to observe what is happening with the sell orders.
+There are various causes for this dramatic decline, among which is the use of new software and program trading.
+The rapid transmission of stocks and mass exodus started by investors overwhelmed the operating programs.
+That made the market system crash, leaving people practically unable to observe what was happening with the sell orders.
+One of the first actual cases of being blinded by technology.

 This drop from peak to bottom resulted in a loss of $500 billion in a single day.